-Our region extends from just beyond Springfield Lakes in the East to the western Queensland border and covers approximately 400 000 square kilometres.
+South West Queensland Touch Association (SWQTA) was established in the 1980s, and is the governing body for Touch Football in South West Queensland.
+Our region extends from just beyond Springfield Lakes in the East to the Western Queensland border, covering approximately 400 000 square kilometres.

 Our Affiliate competitions are organised and run by many dedicated volunteers, who work tirelessly to ensure that all of our members continue to have opportunities to participate at grass roots and representative levels.

 Currently, SWQTA has over 5000 registered members in 8 locations and an additional 6000 children participating in school programs and related activities across the region.
 These statistics place the sport among the top participant based, organised sports in South West Queensland.
 Current affiliates are:

 - Esk Touch Football

 - Wandoan Touch Association

 The office of SWQTA is located on Cress Street in Toowoomba, sharing office space with Toowoomba Rugby League (TRL), Queensland Rugby League (QRL) and National Rugby League (NRL) staff.
 This location provides us with an excellent opportunity to develop our relationships and programs in line with the 2016 National Rugby League (NRL) and Touch Football Australia (TFA) sporting partnership.